hibbitts-design/hibbitts-design-org-blog/posts/2018-02-12-open-course-hub-now-includes-three-demo-sites/post.md

         - URLflags
 ---

-With the release of the Open Course Hub 2.0 Bootstrap theme, three demo sites are included in the theme's **_demo** folder; _basic_, _intermediate_ and _advanced_.
-Let's take a brief look at the visual appearance and highlights of each demo (as of the v2.08 release):
+With the release of the Open Course Hub 2.0 Bootstrap theme, three example sites are included in the theme's **_demo** folder; _basic_, _intermediate_ and _advanced_.
+Let's take a brief look at the visual appearance and highlights of each example (as of the v2.08 release):

 ===